 - Plastic – These lenses were introduced in 1947 and used a plastic polymer called CR-39 (Columbia Resin 39).
 This was the 39th formula of this polymer that was created.
 Plastic lenses offered great optics and is nearly half the weight of glass lenses.
 Plastic lenses are still extremely popular today, and online you will find CR-39 lenses offered for free with the purchase of your frame that nearly every online optical retailer.
 Plastic lenses are not impacted resistant so it can chip and crack and is quite vulnerable to scratches.

 - Polycarbonate – In the 1970s the first polycarbonate lenses were introduced and used for safety glasses.
-These lenses were ok for safety glasses, but early versions of polycarbonate had little imperfections in it and at first was not acceptable by the optical community.
+These lenses were decent for safety glasses, but early versions of polycarbonate had little imperfections in it and at first, were not acceptable by the optical community.
 At first, these lenses were designed for helmet visors for the Air Force, and as bulletproof glass that can be found at many banks.
-Later on, polycarbonate started becoming more popular in optics, offering a lens material that is lighter than plastic and offers far superior impact-resistance than CR-39.
+Later on, polycarbonate started becoming more popular in optics, offering a lens material that is lighter than plastic and offers far superior impact resistance than CR-39.
 Polycarbonate lenses also come with built-in protection from harmful UV rays.

 - Trivex – This is a material that is very similar to polycarbonate, but it has slightly better optics than polycarbonate does.
 If you had to pick between Trivex and Polycarbonate, I would definitely recommend getting Trivex as you would get great impact resistance, as well as better optics.